ThierrryScotto/api-asp/README.md

 # api-asp
-Api using Asp net Core
+A small project using asp net core.